Synchronize with other calendars

 These are the steps needed to set up synchronization:

 - In your Google calendar, click on the name of the calendar you would like to synchronize and click on the dropdown arrow that appears.

 - Click on Calendar details and copy the calendar ID that shows under Calendar Address, as shown below.
 If you have only one Google Calendar, the ID is probably equal to your email address.

 - On your SuperSaaS dashboard, navigate to Supervise > Synchronize.
 Here you can now fill out the calendar ID.
-If you want to still be able to make appointments yourself during times indicated as busy on your Google calendar, then check the option.
 The software will verify the connection upon clicking and a message at the top of the screen will indicate whether the connection was established successfully.

 Ensure the time zone is set correctly, both in Google Calendar and in SuperSaaS.
 Time zones do not have to be the same on both calendars, but times will be translated as appropriate if the time zones differ, so you should make sure that such a translation happens intentionally.